 Antibody landscapes were generated using RStudio 1.4.1106 as previously described (Fonville et al., 2014; Souza et al., 2018).
 The HI titres were plotted in the third dimension as a smooth landscape over the ferret 2D antigenic map.
 As the minimum dilution used in the HI assay was 1:10, undetectable titres were given a set value of <10.
 The X and Y axis of the antibody landscape represent the antigenic distance between the different antigens while the Z axis (height of the landscape) represent the antibody titres (geometric mean value of each respective virus strain).
 The antibody landscapes visually represent the breadth of the antibody responses of each host (or hosts) to infection.
 The antibody landscapes were statistically compared using a t-test in Excel.

-To assess vaccination in pigs, the antigenic distance between sera raisedagainst swine vaccine seed strains, in ferrets and the European test viruses were inferred using antigenic cartography.
+To assess vaccination in pigs, the antigenic distance between sera raised in ferrets against swine vaccine seed strains and the European test viruses were inferred using antigenic cartography.
 The antigenic distance between sera and test strains were visualised by plotting in numbers.
 Three AU difference between vaccine sera and test antigen are considered antigenically different enough to trigger an update to the human influenza vaccine (Ampofo et al., 2015).

 Human sera cohorts

 Human cohort sera representing different geographic and demographic populations (Ursin et al., 2020; Kuo et al., 2021) were tested against contemporary European swine H1 and H3 IAV, human seasonal virus reference strains and CVVs to assess human seasonal influenza-derived antibody recognition of swine strains and to identify IAV diversity that would likely not be covered either by human seasonal strain immunity or by putative pandemic-preparedness CVV strain responses.
 Two cohorts of human sera were tested against the selected swine H1 and H3 viruses.
 A convalescent cohort was composed of influenza-infected individuals (n=10) from Taiwan and Hong Kong (season 2016-17), with sera collected at 28 days post-infection.
 Sera from this cohort were previously tested and demonstrated HI titres against the H1 vaccine strain A/Michigan/45/2015 (Venkatesh et al., 2022) and the H3N2 vaccine strain A/Hong Kong/4801/2014 (Souza et al., 2022).
 A post-vaccination cohort consisted of subjects from Johns Hopkins Hospital (Baltimore, MD, U.S.) vaccinated in the autumn of 2017 with a quadrivalent influenza vaccine.
 Age and gender metadata were provided, so female and male samples were grouped and stratified by decade of age: 1940-50s, 1960s, 1970,1980s and 1990s.
-Five subjects per age group per gender were randomly selected for the final cohort panel.
+Five subjects per age group per gender were randomly selected for the final cohort panel (n=50).

+The human subjects’ protocol was approved by the Johns Hopkins School of Medicine Institutional Review Board (IRB90001667) and National Institutes of Health Division of Microbiology and Infectious Diseases (protocol 15-0103).
+Patients were enrolled at the Johns Hopkins Medical Institute (JHMI) Department of Emergency Medicine or on inpatient floors.

 Results

-Current epidemiology in pigs
+Genomic epidemiology of SIV in pigs